 - Contracted Courses: Honors students may receive honors credit for any regular undergraduate class offering by designing an honors contract with the professor.
 The contract must specify the type, nature, and purpose of additional research and assignments.
 If it is at all possible, the honors student’s work should contribute to the educational experience of the class in general, perhaps through an oral presentation to share the results of her/his research.
 The honors student must complete the contract in order to receive honors credit for the course.
 Contract forms are available in the Honors Center.

 - Opportunity for Study Abroad and/or Summer Institutes: Honors students are encouraged to take advantage of opportunities to study abroad and to attend summer institutes on other college campuses.
-Study abroad courses may be taken for honors credit, subject to the approval of the Study Abroad Coordinator and the Honors Council.
+Study abroad courses may be taken for honors credit, subject to the approval of the Study Abroad Coordinator and the Honors Director.

 - Independent Studies: In an honors tutorial, the student works one-on-one with a faculty member to design a course of study on a particular topic of student interest that is not a regular course offering.
 The student and faculty member work together to determine course readings, research methodology, and appropriate assignments.